HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Media queries are a CSS3 feature that play a fundamental role in responsive web design as they allow you to specify conditions to apply styling only when the browser and device match certain rules.
 This allows you to create different layouts for the same HTML depending on the viewport size.

-When analyzing their use it was found that 80.29% of desktop homepages and 82.92% of the mobile ones are using either a height, width or aspect-ratio CSS feature, meaning that a high percentage of pages have responsive features.
+When analyzing their use it was found that 80.29% of desktop home pages and 82.92% of the mobile ones are using either a height, width or aspect-ratio CSS feature, meaning that a high percentage of pages have responsive features.
 The most popularly used features can be seen in the table below.

 <figure markdown>
 Feature | Mobile | Desktop